vdwarakn/scripts-and-utils/gaudi/README.md

 ### Option 2: Automated
 Use the ubuntu24/ folder from this repo to install Ubuntu from ?USB or HTTP server.
-The instructions for using either method should be available easily on the internet.
+The instructions for using either method are available in the ubuntu24/README.md file

 ## Install Gaudi Driver and SW Stack
 Before you install the runtimes, you need to have the Gaudi driver and Software stack deployed.